Gianfranco is a student at St. John's University, who has a passion for learning and helping others.

 "in Order to form a more perfect Union"

 When the Supreme Court ruled in favor of gay marriage in 2015, President Obama stated "we’ve made our union a little more perfect."
-Decisions that positively affect people's lives, whether you agree of not, are examples of us climbing rung by rung on the ladder that is progress to a more perfect Union.
-Many of these attempts will fail or be misguided but for every decision done right it is a step closer to the goal uttered in the Preamble.
+Decisions that positively affect people's lives, whether you agree or not, are examples of us climbing rung by rung on the ladder that is progress to a more perfect Union.
+Many of these attempts will fail or be misguided, but for every decision done right, it is a step closer to the goal expressed in the Preamble.

 Justice For All

-Justice is rallying cry for some today and for others it is an elusive and fleeting goal.
-Justice can also be subjective when it shouldn't and our system can fail us but sometimes justice served is a satisfying feeling.
+Justice is a rallying cry for some today; for others, it is an elusive and fleeting goal.
+Justice can also be subjective when it shouldn't, and our system can fail us, but sometimes justice served is a satisfying feeling.